khannatanmai/rule-based-preprocessing-mt/README.md

 - Anything not in `[...]` is matched directly
 - Rules are put in a list and applied on the input sentence one after the other.
 - Only lines with `->` in the rule-set are counted as rules.

+## Testing
+- Run tests using `tests/test.sh`

+## Miscellaneous Information
+This project is part of my Master's thesis in Computational Linguistics titled: **Rule-based pre-processing of idioms and non-compositional constructions to simplify them and improve black-box machine translation**

+You can open an issue on this repo to report any bugs or just to ask a doubt.